• Skip to primary navigation

 Why we ❤️ it

-There are so many locrio recipes in the Dominican cuisine and so many great choices that is hard to pick a favorite, but locrio de chuleta has to be up there with the best.
+There are so many locrio recipes in Dominican cuisine and so many great choices that it is hard to pick a favorite, but locrio de chuleta has to be up there with the best.
 Locrio de chuleta is so full of gusto (flavor) that is almost a sure success with family and guests.

 Serving suggestions